-Domain: E74 Group Range: E39 Actor Quantification: many to many (0,n:0,n)
+Domain: E74 Group Range: E39 Actor

 Scope note: This property relates an E39 Actor to the E74 Group of which he or she is a member.

 Groups, Legal Bodies and Persons, may all be members of Groups.
 A Group necessarily consists of more than one Person.